 To complete the Montessori Education M.Ed. program requires a total of 33 graduate level credits.
-Students complete an 18-credit core and the proposed Birth to Three 15-credit concentration.
+Students complete an 18-credit core and the proposed Early Childhood 15-credit concentration.
 Please see the course listing of title and credits followed by courses description below.